 Notwithstanding section 12.1, the Tribe agrees to provide a non-smoking area in the Gaming Facility.
-If, after the effective date of this Compact, the Tribe significantly renovates or expands an existing Gaming Facility, the Tribe shall use the best available and reasonably feasible ventilation technology for the portion of the Gaming Facility to be renovated or expanded, and shall use the best available ventilation technology in the construction of a new Gaming Facility.
+If, after the effective date of this Compact, the Tribe significantly renovates or expands its existing Gaming Facility, the Tribe shall use the best available ventilation technology to the extent reasonably feasible for the portion of the Gaming Facility to be renovated or expanded in which smoking occurs, and shall use the best available ventilation technology to the extent reasonably feasible in the construction of a new Gaming Facility where smoking is allowed.